External actions

 2. In the External action editor, click the Upload Bundle button .

-3. In the Upload Bundle for Action dialog box, in the Upload Purpose field, select Upload New Action.
+3. In the Upload Purpose field, select Upload New Action.

 4. Click the Select bundle button .

-5. Locate and add a zip bundle of a new action, and click OK.
+5. Locate the zip file, and click OK.

-The configuration of a new action is displayed in the external editor.
+The configuration of the new action is added to the existing objects in the external action editor.

 Define an external action in the editor

-Add an external action by configuring a JSON object directly in the External action editor.
+Add an external action by creating a JSON object directly in the External action editor.

 To define an external action in the editor: